boxp/sorcerer/README.md

 1. Add Integration with CircleCI to your GitHub repository.
 2. Add your Google Application Credentials as `$ACCT_AUTH`.
-3. Apply Kubernetes/Secret to your Cluster(Examples below).
+3. Create Kubernetes/Secret to your Cluster(Examples below).

 ```yml
 apiVersion: v1